Ths2-9Y-LqJt6/ansible-101/README.md

 This is just a quick and dirty Ansible 101 for interacting with Linux servers.

+**Note** If you're not running the install and configure commands as root, you should preface all commands with "sudo"

 #Installing Ansible

-Via PIP, this will get Ansible up and running on your machine:
+By ysing PIP, a [Python Based Package Manger](https://pip.pypa.io/en/stable/installing.html), you can easily get Ansible up and running on your machine:

 ```
 pip install ansible